kumaraankit/Advance-Javascript/README.md

 69. Write a crud operation using for array.
 70. Write a crud operation for objects in javascript.
 71. Explain sorting, searching and comparing in javascript.
+72. Is it possible to make javascript multithreaded.

 **JAVASCRIPT BROWSER**